 It was the FPA annual conference in Nashville in 2006.
-Lee Baker, CFP®, counted maybe 30 other African American attendees out of around 3,000.
+Lee Baker, CFP® professional, counted maybe 30 other African American attendees out of around 3,000.

 In one intimate conference session, Baker, who said he was in a good—but flippant mood—said to the group: “My name is Lee.
 I’m from Georgia and from the looks of things I’m here to add a little color to the conversation.”

 This sparked a few nervous chuckles.
-After the session, Ed Gjertsen, CFP®, walked over to him and the pair struck up a conversation about the lack of diversity at that conference and in the profession.
+After the session, Ed Gjertsen, CFP® professional, walked over to him and the pair struck up a conversation about the lack of diversity at that conference and in the profession.

 Signs depicting diverse people—Black, Asian, Latino—were posted up around the meeting space with the message, “We are FPA.”

 The pair approached a then-staff member and told her that the signs represented where FPA aspires to be, but not where we are.